La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le'i prenu cu simxu le ka prami**
 > **le'i prenu cu simxu le ka ce'u prami ce'u**
->_The people love each other._
+> _The people love each other._

 simxu
 : members of the set $x_1$ reciprocally do $x_2$

-The verb **simxu** takes every possible pair from the set specified in place $x_1$ at asserts the relation specified within $x_2$.
+The verb **simxu** takes every possible pair from the set specified in place $x_1$ and asserts the relation specified within $x_2$.

-If we have three people then it would mean all of them love each other.
+If we have three people, then it would mean all of them love each other.

 > **do ce la .alis. ce mi simxu le ka prami**
 > **do ce la .alis. ce mi simxu le ka ce'u prami ce'u**
-> _You, Alice and I all love each other._
+> _You, Alice, and I all love each other._

 ce
 : conjunction: turns several nouns/pronouns into a set

-The conjunction **ce** connects nouns and pronouns into a set, thus **do ce la .alis. ce mi** might be a more verbose way of **le'i prenu** from the previous example for the case when we want to name the members of the set.
+The conjunction **ce** connects nouns and pronouns into a set.
+Thus, **do ce la .alis. ce mi** might be a more verbose way of **le'i prenu** from the previous example when we want to name the members of the set.

-In total we assert 6 relations:
+In total, we assert 6 relations:

 1. You love Alice.
 2. You love me.